aer0usa/aer0usa.github.io/sliderules.md

     * Grooved Slide
     * Slide Tension Springs
 * Includes Case with plastic insert
+    * “Bill Todd” stamped inside flap
     * Appears that the case used to have a "DYMO Embosser" label applied.
-Cannot read what it said.
+Cannot read what it said, but I would guess “Bill Todd”.
 * Excellent Condition

 [Return to Top](#top)